kneasle/ringing/README.md

 A general-purpose, music-oriented composing engine for [Change Ringing](https://en.wikipedia.org/wiki/Change_ringing).

+A tutorial can be found [here](tutorial.md), but the tutorial is just as W.I.P. as Monument itself.

 ## Features

 - **General purpose**: The core composing engine makes no assumptions about the compositions that it's generating - it just takes as input a set of blocks of rows and information about how they can be joined together (see the `Layout` type).
 Therefore Monument can, in theory, handle